Check out our list of the best antivirus software.

 Mobile malware statistics

-17. The total number of mobile malware attacks had reached 30 million by the end of 2018.
+17. The total number of mobile malware attacks surpassed 28 million during the first half of 2020.

-Some say 2018 was the year of mobile malware.
-New malware threats were popping up like mushrooms after the rain, with more than five million new malware infections affecting mobile devices during the year.
+Although not as aggressive as in 2018, mobile malware continues to be a severe threat.
+New malware threats were popping up like mushrooms after a rain, with more than 14 million new malware infection attempts recorded on mobile devices during each quarter of the year.

-Looking at global malware infection statistics for smartphones and tablets, Iran, Bangladesh, and Nigeria had the highest infection rate of all countries in 2018.
-However, the news wasn’t all bad for Iran; the country suffered 13% fewer mobile malware attacks in 2018 than it did in 2017, but that still couldn’t shift it from the top spot on the global leaderboard.
+Looking at global malware infection statistics for smartphones and tablets, Iran, Bangladesh, and Algeria had the highest infection rate of all countries in Q3 of 2020.
+However, the news wasn’t all bad for Iran; the country suffered fewer mobile malware attacks in 2020 than it did in 2019, but that still couldn’t shift it from the top spot on the global leaderboard.

-19. RiskTool is the most-common piece of mobile malware.
+19. AdWare is the most common piece of mobile malware.

-Malicious apps that enable further hacking of the infected device are the most-common form of mobile malware.
-RiskTool alone accounts for 52% of all malware, while TrojanDropper infections account for 17%.
-These apps are just the can openers, making the way for destructive malware to reach your smartphone, but they’re still a serious threat.
+Malicious apps that enable further hacking of the infected device are the most common form of mobile malware.
+AdWare alone accounts for 48% of all malware, while RiskTool infections account for 20%.
+These apps work like can openers, making way for destructive malware to reach your smartphone.

 20. There are 50 times more malware infections on Android devices than on iOS devices.